compareit4mehub/yalla-challenge/README.md

 This assignment is designed to test the following:

 - Ability to learn something new
-- Ability to learn from documentation
+- Ability to read/understand documentation
 - Ability to see something through from start to finish
 - Front end skills
 - Back end skills